 - the cost of electricity (i.e. the conversion rate from kWh into dollars)

+The credits you receive should balance out over the course of the year to match approximately 100% of your electricity costs annually.
 Your solar provider will attempt to allocate enough credits to match your electricity costs for the year, but it will never be exact.
 If you are banking too many credits, your provider will adjust your allocation each year to match the credits to your costs as closely as possible.

-The bottom line is: you will always save exactly 10% on the monetary credits that the community solar provider generates and delivers to your utility bill, even if the credit value doesn’t match 100% your electricity costs over the course of the year.
+The bottom line is: you will always save exactly 10% on the monetary credits that the community solar provider generates and delivers to your utility bill, even if the total credit value doesn’t match 100% of your electricity costs over the course of the year.

 If you have additional questions about how community solar works, please see our page About Community Solar.
 Each of the providers listed above also maintains detailed information about community solar on their landing pages which may be reviewed to learn more.